OnlineSI: Taming Large Language Model for Online 3D Understanding and Grounding: Method

 We chose to use explicit 3D point clouds to store past observations.
 The spatial memory $\mathbf{M}_t$ consists of a point cloud part and a semantic part: $\mathbf{M}_t = \{\mathbf{P}_t, \mathbf{S}_t\}$, where $\mathbf{P}_t\in\mathbb{R}^{N\times 6}$ is the constructed point cloud and $\mathbf{S}_t\in\mathbb{Z}^{N}$ is the semantic label of each point.
 For each frame $\mathbf{I}_t$, we first leverage pre-trained reconstruction model to predict the pointmap $\mathbf{X}_t\in\mathbb{R}^{H\times W\times 3}$ in the initial camera frame, and obtain a semantic map $\mathbf{Y}_t\in\mathbb{Z}^{H\times W}$ through an off-the-shelf semantic annotator, where each pixel in $\mathbf{Y}$ represents the semantic label of corresponding point in $\mathbf{X}_t$.
 The points in $\mathbf{X}_t$ are then transformed into the unified aligned coordinate frame, yielding $\mathbf{X}’_t$.
 Subsequently, we fuse $\mathbf{X}'_t$, $\mathbf{Y}_t$ into the previous spatial memory:

 where $\mathbf{P}_{t-1}$, $\mathbf{X}'_t$, $\mathbf{S}_{t-1}$, $\mathbf{Y}_t$ are sampled at specific ratios and then concatenated for updating.
 The sample indices are unified to ensure that points and their semantic labels correspond.
 To maintain $\mathbf{M}_t$ at a fixed size and prevent forgetting of early observations as input accumulates, we adjust the fusion ratios based on the timestep $t$.
 This ensures the total number of points in $\mathbf{M}_t$ remains below a predefined threshold, and the number of points sampled from each input frame is uniform.
+Regarding the effect of spatial memory management on reducing $\mathbf{M}_t$'s growth, please refer to Sec.~\ref{sec:cost_scaling}.

 With the updated spatial memory, we use the point cloud encoder and the semantic encoder to extract point cloud features and semantic features, respectively.
 We then add them together to create the spatial memory tokens.
 After that, these spatial memory tokens, along with language instruction tokens, are fed into the large language model to generate a scene description, which contains the 3D bounding boxes of all objects detected thus far in the scene.